Convention History and Awards

-This award recognizes an affiliate parent group of the NDSC, which has performed outstanding service on behalf of people with Down syndrome and their families.
-Parent groups will be judged on advocacy services, relationship to the NDSC, support to families, fundraising activities and local and regional programs and services.
+This award recognizes an affiliate group of the NDSC, which has performed outstanding service on behalf of people with Down syndrome and their families.
+Affiliate groups will be judged on advocacy services, relationship to the NDSC, support to families, fundraising activities and local and regional programs and services and community activities.

 Pueschel/Tjossem Memorial Research Award

 This award recognizes research, which has contributed to greater knowledge and understanding of Down syndrome and has improved the lives of people with Down syndrome or their families.